 \section{Introduction}

-Einstein equation is one of the fundamental equations in physics.
-In general theory of relativity, this equation explains the dynamics of the spacetime geometry and the matter distribution within.
+Einstein's equation is one of the fundamental equations in physics.
+In General Relativity, this equation explains the dynamics of the spacetime geometry and the matter distribution within.
 Moreover, this equation is nothing but belongs to a class of nonlinear partial differential equation.
 Solving analytically this equation remains open for the past few decades.

-Apart from the above problem, another attempt is to study the Cauchy problem for the Einstein equation.
-This problem for Einstein was firstly started by Choquet-Bruhat \cite{Choquet}.
-The existence of local solutions to the Einstein equation has been proved \cite{Chrusciel,Friedrich1} using the harmonic coordinates.
+Apart from the above problem, another attempt is to study the Cauchy problem for the Einstein equations.
+This problem was firstly started by Choquet-Bruhat \cite{Choquet}.
+The existence of local solutions to the Einstein equations has been proved \cite{Chrusciel,Friedrich1} using the harmonic coordinates.
 One of the most remarkable result is the global existence solutions to the vacuum Einstein equations for initial data close to the trivial one due to Christodoulou and Kleinerman \cite{ChrisKlein}.
 An extension of the stability theorem of the Minkowski space has been discovered by Bieri \cite{Bieri}.